splunk/observability-workshop/content/en/tko/session-5/docs/deploy-apache.md

 Most Kubernetes clusters include an internal DNS service configured by default to offer a lightweight approach for service discovery.
 Even when Pods and Services are created, deleted, or shifted between nodes, built-in service discovery simplifies applications to identify and communicate with services on the Kubernetes clusters.

-In short the DNS system for kubernetes will create a DNS entry for each Pod and Service.
+In short the DNS system for Kubernetes will create a DNS entry for each Pod and Service.
 In general a Pod has the following DNS resolution:

 ``` text
 pod-name.my-namespace.pod.cluster-domain.example